Soil carbon: Global carbon cycle

+Forms of Carbon in Soil

+Inorganic Carbon

+In arid and semi-arid environments, a majority of soil carbon occurs in the form of inorganic carbonates, such as the minerals calcite and dolomite.
+Carbonates can originate from the bedrock or parent material from which the soil forms, or can form in situ as pedogenic carbonate.

 Organic carbon

 Soil carbon cycle through the microbial loop Carbon dioxide in the atmosphere is fixed by plants (or autotrophic microorganisms) and added to soil through processes such as (1) root exudation of low-molecular weight simple carbon compounds, or deposition of leaf and root litter leading to accumulation of complex plant polysaccharides.
 (2) Through these processes, carbon is made bioavailable to the microbial metabolic "factory" and subsequently is either (3) respired to the atmosphere or (4) enters the stable carbon pool as microbial necromass.
 The exact balance of carbon efflux versus persistence is a function of several factors, including aboveground plant community composition and root exudate profiles, environmental variables, and collective microbial phenotypes (i.e., the metaphenome).

+In humid environments, the majority of soil carbon is organic.
+Soil organic carbon is part of soil organic matter, which contains approximately 50% carbon by dry weight, with the remaining mass made up primarily of hydrogen, oxygen, nitrogen, and sulfur.
+Detritus resulting from plant senescence is the major source of soil organic carbon, as organic matter is added to soil in the form of plant roots, fallen leaves, and crop residue.
+Some plant compounds, such as cellulose, starches, proteins, and lipids, are readily degraded by microbes, resulting in short residence times, while more persistent forms of organic C include lignin, humus, organic matter encapsulated in soil aggregates and charcoal.
+These resist alteration and have long residence times.